sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

 ## Slots

 The default slot is reserved for the main content.
+If it only contains one interactive element, like a button or a link, use the static version of this element (e.g. `sbb-button-static`).
-If it contains more than one interactable elements, like buttons or links, use the [sbb-teaser-product-static](docs/elements-sbb-teaser-sbb-teaser-product-static) instead.
+If it includes more than one interactive element, use the [sbb-teaser-product-static](docs/elements-sbb-teaser-sbb-teaser-product-static) instead.

-Use the `image` slot to pass a `sbb-image` that will be used as background.
+Use the `image` slot to pass a `sbb-image` that will be used as a background.

 Use the optional `footnote` slot to add a text anchored to the bottom-end of the component.